top of page

 A pink marble tabletop, two leaf shape green plates with pale orange mango cupcakes

-Mango season is a glorious time of year for mango lovers.
 This mango recipe is perfect for summer, as juicy mangoes are abundant and cheap.
-Overripe mangoes can be turned into dreamy, moist cake.
+Overripe mangoes can be turned into a dreamy, soft vegan mango cake.

 Not summer?
 Just missing the tropical flavours of summer?
 In this case, you can use frozen or preserved mangoes.

-If you use fresh mango pulp from ripe mangoes, the cake batter will have a stronger mango flavour.
-If you use under-ripe or frozen mangoes, the flavour will be more subtle.
+The cake batter will have a stronger mango flavour if you use fresh mango pulp from ripe mangoes.
+The flavour will be more subtle if you use under-ripe or frozen mangoes.
 Whichever you choose, the cake will be delicious, light and fluffy.

 The baking recipe is versatile.
-The mixture is suitable for different baking tins, such as log loaf tins, round tins, or as cupcakes.
+The mixture suits different baking tins, such as log loaf tins, round tins, or cupcakes.

-This is an eggless mango cake recipe as it is a vegan cake.
-You can use any plant-based milk to make it allergy friendly.
+This eggless mango cake recipe is a vegan cake.
+To make it more allergy-friendly, you can use any plant-based milk.

 Frozen Mango Notes